the Virginia Department of Elections updates its centralized VERIS database monthly

 After Donald Trump lost the 2020 election, however, Republican election deniers falsely claimed the organization facilitated fraud and shared data with third parties for partisan purposes.
 In 2023, Virginia became the eighth state to withdraw from the Electronic Registration Information Center.
 The withdrawal notice from the Virginia Elections Commissioner, appointed by Republican Governor Glenn Youngkin, was sent less than a year after the Republican Attorney General had defended the Electronic Registration Information Center as a valuable tool for protecting election integrity.

 Belonging to the Electronic Registration Information Center was only on way to maintain accurate voter rolls.
-Virginia can purge ineligible voters and update the voter list using the letters to voters, before people are removed for repeated failure to vote:4
+Virginia verifies potentally ineligible voters and updates the voter list by mailing letters to voters who appear to have moved out of state or after repeated failure to vote in Virginia.
+Based on the response, or lack of response, voters can be removed from their local poll list:4

 Another mailing effort to identify voters who had moved resulted in 260,653 voters being placed in "inactive" status in 2023.
 Those voters would be eligible to vote, but if they did not do so in the next four years they would be removed from the rolls.
 Those removed from the rolls would have to re-register.